Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 Flights, hotels, and holiday packages don’t generally come cheap.
 So travel businesses need a safe way of taking high value payments and avoiding those dreaded chargeback fees.
 Here are some of the top high risk merchant account providers for travel businesses.

 Instabill is one of the UK’s leading high risk payment processors.
-It’s based in the US, and specialises in providing high risk merchant card services for those struggling to find a mainstream provider.
-Rates are competitive, as are its tailored packages for ecommerce and MOTO businesses.
+Instabill specialises in providing high risk merchant services for those struggling to find a mainstream provider.
+Instabill's rates are competitive, as are its tailored packages for ecommerce and MOTO (Mail Order/Telephone Order) businesses.
 Instabill’s merchant accounts are flexible, which means they’re ideal for selling hotel reservations, flights, and timeshares.

 - Handles transactions in real-time